jcapco/lnumber/README.md

 ## Python

-A Python package that calls the `lnumber` library for the benefit of Python users is available.
+A Python package that calls the `lnumber` library is available.
 Users can install this in python using `pip`:
 ```
 pip install lnumber
 ```

 For Windows users `pip` will get the prebuilt binary wheel for Python 2.x and Python 3.x.
 Both 32bit and 64bit Python installations are supported.
 Windows users will need the [Microsoft Visual C++ 2008 Redistributable Package](https://www.microsoft.com/en-us/download/details.aspx?id=26368) .

-For Linux/macOS users `pip` will get the source and compiles using `gcc`.
-Linux/macOS users will need the [GNU compiler collection](https://gcc.gnu.org).
+For Linux/macOS users `pip` will get the source and compile using `gcc`.
+Linux/macOS users will need the [GNU compiler collection](https://gcc.gnu.org) and the [GNU Multiple Precision Arithmetic Library](https://gmplib.org/).

 Here is a sample Python code using the `lnumber` package
 ```